Labergement-du-Navois

 Labergement-du-Navois (/fr/) is a former commune in the Doubs département in the Bourgogne-Franche-Comté region in eastern France.
 On 1 January 2017, it was merged into the commune Levier.
+Inhabitants of the commune are called Loups (wolves).

 Geography

 The commune is located 10 km south of Amancey.
 From the Fly at 866 m, there are views of the Alps.

 History

 As its name implies (abergement means lodging), the town grew up as a stop on the road to Italy during the reign of Louis XV and after Franche-Comté became part of France.

-Population

-Inhabitants of the commune are called Loups (wolves).